A young woman reflects on a special relationship with the great-aunt who believed in her and encouraged her on her writing journey.

 After years of witnessing local creators share their darkest secrets, I started writing poems again.
 I have written about my experiences with bullying and anxiety before, but in thought-pieces like this one, covered in anecdotal evidence and overly described sentences.
 Crafting words for feels like reign is equivalent to what it might be like opening my high school diary and reading it during a mid-year assembly.
 Confident in my writing ability but partially hoping no one would actually find the blog, I wrote ferociously.
 From one poem, to 10, to 60 and to well over 90.
 I’m dusting off hidden thoughts that have never escaped my mind’s judgmental gates and learning to write about my life’s iconic topics, again.

 Choosing for these poems to live on the Internet, I cautiously shared links with friends before I enforced a social media strategy.
+In this day and age, it’s almost impossible to ignore the idea of using social media to help market yourself, and in this case, my poems.
+I wanted people to read them, and if that meant learning how a growth service like nitreo could help me to expand my online presence, then I should definitely consider looking into it.
 I drafted and edited, and posted and deleted, social announcements for weeks until I slammed the door on my aggressive editing process and just hit send, pretending the gurgle in my belly that followed had nothing to do with nausea.

 I wrote poem number 56 about my great-aunt, not initially acknowledging the numeric significance and now revel in the odd, but lovely, coincidence.
 The risk I took with feels like reign encouraged me to start writing about her again, too.
 While she is not the focus of every poem, nor the reason I started the blog, she is a part of a few and a step in the process.
 We have reconnected.